omondal/omondal.github.io/readme.md

-Personal website repository.
-Nothing personal.
-Not much professional.
-Nothing much at all.
+Personal website repository for AEA 2023.